-The material portion of the non-retail portfolio of financing assets measured at amortised cost is assessed individually for the significant increase in credit risk (SICR) and measurement of ECL.
+The material portion of the non-retail portfolio of financing assets measured at amortised cost is assessed individually for the significant increase in credit risk (SICR) or credit impairment and the related measurement of ECL.
 There is the risk that management does not capture all qualitative and quantitative reasonable and supportable forward-looking information while assessing SICR, or while assessing credit-impaired criteria for the exposure.
-Management bias may also be involved in manual staging override in accordance with the Bank's policies.
+Management bias may also be involved in manual staging override in accordance with the Bank's policies and in line with the requirements of IFRS 9 Financial Instruments.
 There is also the risk that judgements, assumptions, estimates, proxies and practical expedients implemented previously, are not consistently applied throughout the current reporting period or there are any unjustified movements in management overlays.